lgbrownjr/ser2bt-bridge/README.md

 #### Installation:
 Coming soon:
 ## Known Bugs:
 - With respect to full installation, I can't get the services to load in a manner where the e-paper screen does not wake up soon enough in the boot sequence.
 In face, What I have done seems to have slowed down the booting of the pi.
-Stability, or functionality is not impacted, its just that it takes 40 seconds for the pi to completely boot - and start the status screen.
+Stability, and functionality are not impacted, its just that it takes 40 seconds for the pi to completely boot - and start the status screen.
 ## Improvements:
 - Build an installation script to automate most of the installation steps.
 - Update the scripts to support USB micro to multiple serial ports to support connectivity to more than one switch at a time.